Storyblok Raises $80M Series C - Read News

 You can learn more about field-level translation here.

-Section titled Setting up Folder Level Translation Setting up Folder Level Translation
+Setting up Folder Level Translation

 To use folder level translation, you need to create folders at the root level of your content repository.
 These folders represent the language, country version of your content or any other level of variation.